galaxyproject/planemo/docs/_writing_macros.rst

 Parameterizing XML Macros (with tokens)
 -----------------------------------------

-In addition to using ``yield`` blocks, there is another way to parameterize macros by specifying:
+In addition to using ``yield`` blocks, there is another way to parametrize macros by specifying:

 - required parameters as comma-separated list of parameter names using the